dbkinghorn/TGI-bench/tgi-bench-dev-notes.md

       - pandas
  ```

- Used my npdepyenv.py program and the above yml file to create a python env for the client.
+ Used my nodepyenv.py program and the above yml file to create a python env for the client.

  python path is `./mm/envs/py-client-env/bin/python`

  ## Modify TGI container to allow a bash shell
  Very annoying that they didn't allow this!
+ We need to be able to modify the container to include the NVIDIA container toolkit
+ so that it is not a runtime install dependency.

  Creating a new container bundle with the following changes to the the rc config.